jakartaee/platform/jakartaee10/JakartaEE10ReleasePlan.md

 Several discussions via Issues, Mailing Lists, and the Platform call have resulted in these requirements for Jakarta EE 10.

 * Each individual component specification API provides at least one `module-info.class` following a specified set of conventions:
- * spec module name is `jakarta.<specName>`
+ * spec module name is `jakarta.<specName>` (reference [names.adoc](https://github.com/jakartaee/specification-committee/blob/master/names.adoc))
  * spec provides JPMS module definition (reliance on automatic modules is not allowed)
  * spec updates provider lookup algorithm to include search on module-path (if applicable)
- * TCK tests should be updated or provided to ensure a properly configured and functional `module-info.class`
+ * TCK tests should be updated or provided to ensure a properly configured and functional `module-info.class` (guidelines will be provided)
 * The Platform and Web Profile Specification API will not provide a platform/profile level `module-info.class` for EE 10
  * Don’t want to set the expectation that implementations must support JPMS at this point
  * Implementations can still experiment with their own aggregator modules